mkmsobieraj/intorduction-to-eslint/src/slides.md

 `.eslintrc` configuration file supports following extensions

--`js`
+- `js`
 - `yml`
 - `json`

 There are three ways to configure ESlint

-- configuration file (configuration file need to be in included in project or path has to be pass as an argument)
+- configuration file (configuration file need to be included in project or path has to be pass as an argument)
 - configuration comments
 - directly in package.json in a `eslintConfig` field

 ESLint consists of the:

-- Environments
+- Environments - what is the target environment for the application (node/browser etc.)
 - Globals - allowed to configure global variables, by using `globals` property in configuration file
 - Parser - allow to specify the JavaScript options
-- Rules
+- Rules - allow to add/remove/override rules
 - Plugins - npm package that can add many extensions
 - Settings - shared settings for all rules
+- Processor - processors can extract JavaScript code from other types of files
+- code ignoring (`"ignorePatterns"`, `.eslintignore` property)

 ## Priority